Buying a house jointly with your parents

 How can I buy a house with my parents?

 There are 2 ways you can buy a house in tandem with your parents: you can be tenants-in-common or joint tenants.

-Tenants-in-common is the more popular arrangement and allows you and your parents to divide ownership of the property in whatever way you like, such as 60/40 or 70/30.
+- Tenants-in-common.
+This is the more popular arrangement and allows you and your parents to divide ownership of the property in whatever way you like, such as 60:40 or 70:30.
 Under this ownership structure, if one party dies, their share of the property is passed on according to the terms of their will.
+It could pass to you, or someone else depending on the terms of the will.

+- Joint tenants.
 Under a joint tenancy arrangement, ownership of the property is split 50:50.
 If one joint tenant dies, their share of the property is automatically passed to the other joint tenant regardless of what their will says.
 It's not possible to transfer ownership of one half without the consent of the other owner.

 What are the pros and cons of joint property ownership?

-- Break into the property market.
+- Enter the property market faster.
 In Australia’s expensive property market, co-buying with your parents may be the only way that some young Australians can realise their property ownership dreams.

 - Increase your buying power.
 By using the equity in your parents’ home and sharing the repayments, you can afford to think bigger when choosing your first home.
 Instead of buying a budget, entry-level property, you could buy the home you want to live in for the rest of your life.

 - Borrow less.
 By teaming up with your parents you are effectively borrowing less money than you would if you were out on your own, which means that you only have to manage smaller, more affordable repayments.

 - Share the responsibility.
 Sharing the responsibility of loan repayments with your parents takes some of the anxiety out of the situation and means that you have a safety net if you get into any financial difficulty and fall behind on your repayments.